HackBMU/getting-started/judging.md

 [![HackBMU](assets/HackBMU.png "HackBMU")](https://hackbmu.67thmilestone.com "HackBMU")
 # Judging Criteria
-Teams will be judged on the following criterias.
-Judges will weigh each of the criterias equally.
+Teams will be judged on the following criteria.
+Judges will weigh each of the criteria equally.
 During judging, participants should try to describe what they did for each criterion in their project.

 ## Technology
 How technically impressive was the hack?
 Was the technical problem the team tackled difficult?
 Did they use a particularly clever technique or did they use many different components?